How is chemotherapy used for pancreatic cancer?

 Chemotherapy for borderline resectable pancreatic cancer

-Borderline resectable cancer is cancer that has grown very close to major blood vessels near the pancreas.
-Surgery to remove the cancer may be possible, but it depends which blood vessels are affected, and how far the cancer has grown.
+Borderline resectable cancer is cancer that has grown very close to large blood vessels near the pancreas.
+Surgery to remove the cancer may be possible.
+But this depends which blood vessels are affected and how far the cancer has grown.

 You may be offered chemotherapy.
-Some people may then be offered chemotherapy together with radiotherapy (see below).
+You may hear this called neoadjuvant chemotherapy.
+Some people may then be offered chemotherapy together with radiotherapy.
 The aim is to shrink the cancer away from major blood vessels so that there’s a better chance of removing it.

 You will have scans before, during and at the end of your treatment to see how the chemotherapy is working.